 This course serves not only as an in-depth introduction to American history but also as an introduction to the field of history itself.
 Students use primary sources to answer authentic historical questions; these "research challenges" require written responses based on students primary source reading and additional research.
 Prepared each class period with his or her own research and arguments, each student is actively invested in and responsible for the class discussion.
 This method encourages students to think deeply about the past, to ask questions and interpret evidence, to develop cogent arguments, and to collaborate with their peers.
 By the end of the course, students will have an understanding of American history, and a well-developed ability and desire to ask meaningful questions when presented with an unfamiliar historical text, whether document or newspaper, film or book.
 Course readings come from a primary source reader developed by the History Department, supplemented by journal articles, excerpts from monographs, and texts, such as the Narrative of the Life of Frederick Douglass, an American Slave.

-This is our U.S. history course for students who enter St. Andrew's in the sophomore or junior year.
+This is our U.S. history course for students who enter St. Andrew's in the sophomore or junior year; it can be taken in the junior or senior year.
 While the texts and topics in this course differ slightly from those encountered in U.S. History: Research Challenges, they share the same methods and objectives.
 Course readings include a series of monographs and primary documents, and selections from the following:

 - Frederick Douglass, Narrative of the Life of Frederick Douglass, an American Slave;